 This Additional Disclosure governs our collection, use and sharing of personal information that users provide to us to initiate or complete the process of trading on the dYdX protocol.
 To the extent there are conflicting provisions between this "Additional Disclosure" section and other sections of this Policy, this "Additional Disclosure" section will govern.

 The types of personal information we collect and share can include:

 Notwithstanding anything to the contrary in this Policy, when you are no longer our customer, we continue to share your information as described in this Additional Disclosure.

 Reasons We Can Share Your Personal Information

 We need to share users’ personal information to operate certain aspects of the dYdX protocol and our business.
 Whether we share your personal information, the reasons for which we share your personal information and whether you can limit this sharing include the following:

 We share users’ personal information for our everyday business purposes, such as to process and match your orders and respond to court orders and legal investigations.
 You cannot limit our sharing of this information.

-We share users’ personal information for our marketing purposes, such as to offer our products and services to you.
-You cannot limit our sharing of this information.
+Subject to any consent requirements in any applicable laws, we may share users’ personal information for our marketing purposes, such as to offer our products and services to you.

 We do not share users’ personal information for joint marketing with financial companies.